-Looking back from the height of some decades, that divorce is now just one of many regrets.
-If I could just write to that young, foolish know-it-all, pass on some simple insights.
+Looking back from the height of some decades, that divorce is just one of my many regrets.
+If I could only write to that young, foolish know-it-all, pass on some simple insights.

 HE, of course, wouldn’t be interested in anything that even looked like advice, so it is a good thing I am a storyteller, a literary entertainer of sorts, and even he would enjoy the way these ideas are presented.